adhocteam/styleguide/pages/writing.md

 ### Scope

 This style guide is designed to cover Ad Hoc’s official external and internal content and communications.
-If you’re writing content for a client project, follow the guides for the agency.
+If you’re writing content for a customer project, follow the guides for that agency.
 If your project or agency does not have a style guide, you can use this guide for broad principles and refer to the AP Style Guide and the [Government Publishing Office Style Manual](https://www.govinfo.gov/app/details/GPO-STYLEMANUAL-2016/summary) for specific usage.

 This guide is designed to cover Ad Hoc’s: